 When deciding which loans to refinance, the most important thing you should consider is the interest rates on your current loans vs that of the new refinanced loans.
 The rate the lender sets for your refinanced loan will depend on several factors, the main one being your credit score.
 A good credit score will qualify you for a lower rate of interest.

-The best way to decide which loans you should refinance is to first get a quote by private lenders for your refinanced loan, then only refinance loans with a higher interest rate than the one being offered by the lender.
+What’s the best way to decide which loans you should refinance?
+First, get a quote by private lenders for your refinanced loan, then only refinance loans with a higher interest rate than the one being offered by the lender.
 You don’t want to refinance a loan with already low-interest rates into one that has a higher interest rate.

 Refinancing Can Lose Federal Loan Benefits

 The loans that should ideally be refinanced last are those that are eligible for forgiveness under certain circumstances.
-These loans should only be refinanced if you have absolutely no other option.
+Only refinance the loans if you have absolutely no other option.

 Explore Your Options

 Before settling on anything, do your homework.
 Shop around with different lenders to discover what interest rates you might earn.
 Don’t feel like you have to commit to the first lender you find either.
 It’s better to shop around, rather than be stuck with a refinanced loan that doesn’t help you.
 Be sure to weigh the pros and cons of refinancing your federal loans with a private lender.
 Take your time to do some research about lenders.
 Compare offers before settling on the one right for your financial situation.
 Refinancing can be a big help, but you should be fully informed of your options before committing.